Network-based Development of Youth Work Statistics and Key Characteristics (2013-2015)Researchers: Anu Gretschel

-When it comes to developing the evaluation of youth work, that measure is carried out by the Game Time project, organised by cities Oulu and Tampere.
-The project offers dynamic group-work based coaching for young people who are outside of education and training, with concern to their strengths in the gaming industry, regardless of how these skills are acquired - whether through informal or non-formal practices, or as a part of a formal education.
-The role of the researcher is to assist in finding out what kind of impact the programme has had from young people’s perspective.
+When it comes to developing the evaluation of youth work, that measure was also carried out by the Game Time project, organised by cities Oulu and Tampere.
+The project offered dynamic group-work based coaching for young people who are outside of education and training, with concern to their strengths in the gaming industry, regardless of how these skills are acquired - whether through informal or non-formal practices, or as a part of a formal education.
+The role of the researcher was to assist in finding out what kind of impact the programme had from young people’s perspective.

 Gretschel's research career started in 1996 in youth centres where young people were offered the opportunity to develop their living environment.
 Her doctoral thesis 'Municipality as an engagement arena for young people' (including an abstract in English) was published in 2002 in the University of Jyväskylä.
 Gretschel’s interest in youth participation, youth work, welfare policy, action research and public services evaluation has taken her to a variety of contexts from local to virtual environments and European-wide co-operation.

 Three recent publications concerning evaluation in youth work include: